JiliJiang/JiliJiang/README.md

 - 🔭 I graduated from the full-stack web-development program at UC Berkeley Coding Boot Camp in Jan 2022
+- 🔭 I am currently a trainee engineer focusing on REACT and Spring Boot
 - 🌱 I’m currently focusing my learning on Java, Spring Boot, JavaScript, TypeScript, REACT and Node.js
 - 👯 The areas I am proficient at include
    * HTML, CSS, responsive design